 The interpretation of compressed data shall not depend on the telemetry history.

-All information to assess the health and safety of a payload instrument shall be available in the housekeeping telemetry, i.e. this information shall be available without accessing science telemetry.
+All information to assess the health and safety of a payload instrument shall be available in the engineering telemetry, i.e. this information shall be available without accessing science telemetry.

 Any operationallysignificant information on the configuration and timing of payload operations should be downlinked in the telemetry.